Granite Belt Art Festival announces Post-COVID event dates with James Lister, Member for Southern Downs

 “Last year, over 27 venues hosting over 50 artisans participated, with an average of 60 visitors per venue, some local, many from outside of the region.
 The October 2019 event diversified our economic base and delivered community well-being.

-“Rosy and I have been working collaboratively with the Foundation for Rural and Regional Renewal to garnish financial support for staging the event through the Tackling Tough Times Together grant program.
-It helps grassroots community organisations support local economic recovery,” says MP Lister.
+“Rosy and I have been working collaboratively with the Foundation for Rural and Regional Renewal to garnish financial support for staging the event through the Tackling Tough Times Together Grant Program.
+It helps grassroots community organisations support local economic recovery,”.

 “In 2020, so many Australians are looking to holiday here this year in support of regional economies.
 It’s so beautiful up here now and it seems that this will be the year of road trip adventures for many Australians.